 Bit 31 of the Transfer Frame Primary Header shall contain the End of Frame Primary Header Flag.

-The End of Frame Primary Header Flag shall signal the use of the truncated Transfer Frame Primary Header (figure 4-3) in lieu of the complete header.
+The End of Frame Primary Header Flag shall signal the use of the truncated Transfer Frame Primary Header (figure G-1) in lieu of the complete header.
 The End of Frame Primary Header Flag is interpreted as follows:

 ‘0’ = Transfer Frame Primary Header is not truncated and consists of the 13 fields defined in 4.1.2.1.

 ‘1’ = The Transfer Frame Primary Header is truncated and is defined as containing only the first contiguous six fields of the Transfer Frame Primary Header.
-(See figure 4-3, Truncated Transfer Frame Primary Header.)
+(See Annex G, Truncated Transfer Frame Primary Header.)

-NOTE – for transmitting short length telecommands

-Figure 4-3 : Truncated Transfer Frame Primary Header

-The Transfer Frame shall contain either a non-truncated (see figure 4-2) or a truncated (see figure 4-3) Transfer Frame Primary Header.

-Ttruncated Transfer Frame Primary Header is used, the Transfer Frame is of fixed lengthconstrained by the VC Managed Parameter ‘Truncated Transfer Frame Length’.

-NOTE – The truncated Transfer Frame does not contain an Insert Zone, OCF, or FECF.
+NOTE – A Transfer Frame containing a truncated Transfer Frame Primary Header is called a truncated Transfer Frame.
+This frame is envisioned for transmitting short length forward link or direct from Earth telecommands.
+See Annex G for frame format and requirements.

 Frame Length